We answer your most frequently asked questions

 On top of that, maintaining his home, property, art projects, and finding time to ride his Harley, he doesn’t get much downtime.
 Due to some of his disabilities from his military service, he has some days that can be painful.
 He is juggling lots of balls in the air.
 Ryan is limited with travel time due to work and finances.
 His vacation time is reserved for European trips or to visit family in nearby states.

 The blog is a very shared effort, and since some parts can be challenging, we each take on specific tasks that suit us best.
-As we live on different coasts, much of our work conversations are on the phone or via text.
+As we live on different coasts, many of our work conversations are on the phone or text.
 We try to meet in person every two months or so, which is very valuable.
 There is a lot of team effort and many unique challenges due to distance, time zone differences, and being in very different life stages.
 We make it work, and we have lots of support as well.

 Joelle hates flying, as in she really hates flying.
 She has a long history of being a terrified flier.
 Add some claustrophobia to that to add to the misery.
 Over a million miles later, it remains a love-hate relationship.
 In the end, her love of travel has won out over her fear of flying.
-It was a battle through hard-fought.
+It was a battle through hard fought.
 A worthy opponent that lost in the end.

 The flight that broke the camel’s back was to San Francisco.
 Due to severe weather, the plane had to circle for an hour in severe turbulence.
 It was terrifying.
-It the closest to an anxiety attack Joelle had ever experienced, and an hour later, her heart rate was still 180.
+It was the closest to an anxiety attack Joelle had ever experienced, and an hour later, her heart rate was still 180.
 Her physician recommended Ativan for flight anxiety.
 It was magic.
-It is as if the mind and body disconnected; she is fully aware of flying sucks, but the body feels calm.
+It is as if the mind and body disconnected; she is fully aware that flying sucks, but the body feels calm.
 It is never far from her reach when flying but acts more like a security blanket as she hasn’t taken any in a long while.
 Knowing alone that you have that option is all that is needed now.

 Ryan is fearful and anxious in situations he can’t control.
 He doesn’t like the unknown, big cities, and large crowds.
 A visit to New York City once triggered symptoms of an anxiety attack.
 Going to a foreign country where you don’t speak or read the language, you would expect that would be accentuated tenfold.
 Add to that, driving the roads often with different traffic rules, signs that don’t make sense, and even driving on the other side of the road.
 On his first overseas trip, it was overwhelming, but he was fine through patience and sensitivity.
 He handled Paris as if he wandered it on a daily basis.
 He drove on the left side of the UK road and learned to drive a stick shift in France.